 The kidnapping occurred on a Saturday.
 Jennifer, a brown-eyed, brown-haired youngster, was one of four children of the Ron Nelson family who lived in a stucco house west on West Jackson Street.
 Jennifer had a younger brother and a half-brother and a half-sister; she was playing frisbee with a brother when she ran into the street to retrieve the toy.
 It was about 3:40pm.

 Her brother later described a dark green pickup and the driver, first to his mother and then to law officers.
 No force or weapon is believed to have been used in the abduction.
 The truck headed north from the Nelson residence, turning on Route MM.

-"We immediately put it out over the radio," Daviess County Sheriff Keny Calvin said.
-"Cass County picked it up, since they had a four-wheel drive pickup with the description reported stolen.
-Through their investigations, they connected the pickup to two escape prinsoners from Louisiana."
+“We immediately put it out over the radio,” Daviess County Sheriff Kenny Calvin said.
+“Cass County picked it up, since they had a four-wheel drive pickup with the description reported stolen.
+Through their investigations, they connected the pickup to two escape prisoners from Louisiana.”

 The suspects were Billy D. Wilson, 24, of Carson, Miss., and Roy James Hill, 35.
 A witness who encountered a man fitting the description of Wilson at the Submarine Tavern (west side of the business square in Gallatin) helped link the escapees here.
 The same man was also seen to have purchased a toy at a local store.

 Wilson and Hill escaped from the Washington Parish Jail in Bogalusa, La.
 Wilson had been sentenced to life imprisonment without parole or pardon.
 He was awaiting an appeal.
 The off-shore oil-rig worker was charged with aggravated rape of an 8-year-old girl he encountered on his way home in Carson, Miss., in the summer of 1980.
 The other suspect, Hill, was facing burglary charges.